Garland County assistance programs.

 Utility bill assistance

-Four different options and places to turn to include:
+Four different options and places to turn to include the following.
+Everything from water to light to cooling bills may be paid.

-- Entergy's The Power to Care (formerly Project Deserve) program which is currently administered by the Southern Good Faith Fund.
-Call them at 501-661-0322 Ext.
-31.
+- Entergy's The Power to Care program which is currently administered by The Salvation Army of of Hot Springs.
+Call them at 501-623-1628.

 - Centerpoint Reliant Energy offers the Good Neighbor Program.
 This fund is administered by CSO 624-5724.